-LAWA's Emergency Management Division and the Customer Service Division, have partnered to launch the Airport Response Team (ART), a new program that will utilize LAWA employees to assist distressed passengers during incidents and emergencies with an emphasis on face-to-face passenger care, response and communication.
+LAWA's Emergency Management Division and the Customer Service Division, have partnered to launch the Airport Response Team (ART), a program that will utilize LAWA employees to assist distressed passengers during incidents and emergencies with an emphasis on face-to-face passenger care, response, and communication.

 The team will start with LAWA employees and might ultimately expand to include LAX tenants, service providers, and business and community members.

 ART will consist of teams of LAWA employees who would be deployed whenever there’s an incident or emergency that requires supplemental assistance to passengers and operations.
 These employees would be from the general LAWA population, not employees who are regularly involved in emergency response such as Airport Police, Operations or Emergency Management.
 The types of incidents and emergencies may range from longer-term water and power disruptions to terminal evacuations to earthquakes.

 The ART may be deployed whenever there’s an incident, which could be on any day at any time (24/7, 365 days a year).
 Members may serve up to a 12-hour shift per day during any incident or emergency situation.
 Team members, who would be assigned to an airport zone or an off-airport location, would be called in only when Airport Police and Operations have deemed the reporting area safe.

 As soon as an incident occurs, ART members will be notified through LAWA’s mass notification system or members may call LAWA’s information number for recorded instructions.
 ART member can also self-deploy to a pre-designated location.
 ART members may also receive a call from a team leader with instructions.

 With an emphasis on customer care, response and communication, ART members serve as facilitators, problem-solvers and liaisons between the scene(s) of the incident(s) and the Department Operations Center, LAWA’s response center during emergencies.
 Responsibilities may include:

 - Identifying those with disabilities and special needs and obtaining/ providing assistance